nilostolte/Java-Vector-GUI/MenuInfographics6/README.md

 such as color, etc., because it is essentially only a question of scaling and translating Glyphs, this can be done with `Path2D.Float` paths, which is the metalanguage defining all shapes in this project.

+## Paths As A GUI Design Metalanguage

+The common denominator in all elements of the this project is the use of paths (`Path2D.Float`, in Java) for their definition.
+As cited previously, paths are what actually define `Shapes` in Java.
+In Java, `Shapes`, therefore also paths, can be displayed directly.
+Since paths are merely declarative static entities, they are actually only data, which share many similarities with PDF, although PDF has some programming commands.
+This approach for designing and creating GUI is not something conceptually new, since it is the base of Quartz (https://en.wikipedia.org/wiki/Quartz_(graphics_layer)), which is what is behind the Core Graphics framework in Apple's macOS operating system.
+It is possible that the intrinsic vector graphics features in Java awt (path rendering, vector fonts, etc.) might be a part of NeWs (https://en.wikipedia.org/wiki/NeWS), a vector graphics Windowing System developed by Sun Microsystems, the same company that created Java (https://en.wikipedia.org/wiki/Java_(programming_language)).
+At least, _awt_ vector graphics have strong ressemblance to NeWs and to PostScript (https://en.wikipedia.org/wiki/PostScript).

+The difference with the approach in this project is that Java vector graphics in _awt_ is a much higher level feature than Quartz, since it is dealt at programming language level, not at operating system level.
+This opens the possibility of using this same abstraction in other programming languages such as in C++.
+Please see the discussion at https://github.com/nilostolte/ClockWidget#vector-graphics-for-gui-programming.